dsccommunity/xWindowsUpdate/README.md

 ## Versions

 ### Unreleased
--  Added **cMicrosoftUpdate** DSC resource which can be used to enable/disable Microsoft Update in the Windows Update Settings.
+-  Added **xMicrosoftUpdate** DSC resource which can be used to enable/disable Microsoft Update in the Windows Update Settings.

 ### 1.0.0.0